 *For information about and to get involved with current issue activities, click here.*

-MOC is currently leading a long-term campaign to get three basic renter protections passed throughout Marin County: Ordinances protecting renters from discrimination on the basis of their income (voucher holders); giving renters the right to request mediation if their landlord raises their rent over 5% in a calendar year; and requiring a landlord to give a cause (from a list of acceptable reasons) for terminating a tenancy.
-Although not as powerful as rent stabilization, when enacted these ordinances discourage landlords from raising rents too high and help to protect the more than 90,000 renters in Marin from retaliatory evictions for reporting unsafe living conditions.
-MOC fought for and won the passage of the ordinances at the County level, in Fairfax, and in San Rafael, and the work continues.
+- Championed and won the passage of three important ordinances at the County level, in Fairfax, and in San Rafael: ordinances protecting renters from discrimination on the basis of their income (voucher holders); giving renters the right to request mediation if their landlord raises their rent over 5% in a calendar year; and requiring a landlord to give a cause (from a list of acceptable reasons) for terminating a tenancy.

 REST and Housing-Focused Shelter